serraict/serraict.github.io/_posts/thoughts/2017-02-20-quality-and-scrum.md

 than is needed to meet the adopted level of quality.
 Then you're doing work that is not needed;
 stuff that *is not* of value to someone important.
-Doing unneeded stuff is number 2 on the list of of [the seven wastes of our industry].
+Doing unneeded stuff is number 2 on the list of the [seven wastes of our industry].
 Number 1 on that list is partially done work.

 In Scrum, as an organization and as a Development Team,